drawingjourney/drawingjourney.github.io/_posts/2018-02-09-january-update.md

 ### Taking notes

-When you follow any type of course, make sure you take notes!
+When you follow any type of course, make sure to take notes!
 I started the course taking notes in the Mac Notes app, but now I've switched to using pen and paper.
 Let me explain why: